mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Simulate SiPM damage incident radiation spectrum (not urgent).
 Look at Andy's email about dose, to francois
 - [ ] Try adjusting the transmission probability so there is less loss for the TiO coating.
 See if that changes the sharpness of the proton edge (and maybe the scaling?)
 - [ ] Eljen has no data for photons as a function of energy deposited above 40 MeV...
 Bit of a problem.
+- [ ] Is there a good way to systematically determine the scaling factor for scintillation package?

 ## In Progress